-Every child reacts differently when exposed to domestic violence.
-Some children develop debilitating conditions while others show no negative effects.
-As a result, it is important to interview the children regarding their involvement and/or exposure to domestic violence, as well as their general safety and well-being.
+Every child reacts differently when exposed to DV.
+Some children develop debilitating conditions while others show no observable negative effects.
+As a result, it is important to interview the children regarding their involvement and/or exposure to DV, as well as their general safety and well-being.
 It is important to recognize that older children are more likely to minimize reports of parental fighting.
 Younger children may be more spontaneous and less guarded with the information they share.
+Use of the Safety House or Three Houses can help caseworkers with assessing the child's perspective of the situation.